Chinex-Boroja/dufuna-berlin-chineduihedioha/README.md

 # STEPS TO RUN THE PROJECT
 ---
 >
-Since the project used Spring Datat JPA in the 'tax package` and auto generate ddl, we don't need to define the table in the Entity class.
+Since the project used Spring Data JPA in the `tax package` and auto generate ddl, we don't need to define the table in the Entity class.
 Other two packages are `address`  and  `lekki`.

 - `clone` the project.
 - Replace the db credential with yours in application.properties